advanced-nuclear-systems/rooster-py/README.md

 ROOSTER has not yet been tested for Windows.

-More details are at https://armstrong-dev.github.io/index.html#rooster.
+More details are at https://rooster-code.github.io/.

-## How to push to armstrong-dev
-git push rooster main